Dog and Puppy Care

 In Alberta, the most common victims of rabies are wild animals.
 Skunks have the highest rate of infection although bats, coyotes, foxes, and raccoons are also very susceptible.
 Cats, dogs, cattle and horses usually contract rabies through encounters with rabid wildlife.

-Subsequent doses of vaccine given every 3 years
+Subsequent doses given every 3 years

 Hepatitis is a virus that causes liver disease and can result in death.